andreafabrizi/DNSProxy/README.md

 #### Version 2.5 - February 2019:
 * implemented dump of 'cache-control' headers from PHP/DoH resolver into DNS packet
-* account for new content type "application/dns"
 * provide with base64urlencode of DNS requests !
+* added new build_dns to comply with DoH format, instead of old build_dns_response
+* account for TRANSACTION-ID override (0xabcd by default)
+* account for TYPE override (0x00 by default)
+* make sure we set accept & content-type to "application/dns" for both POST and GET

 #### Version 2.2 - January 2019:
 * completed TCP & UDP listeners